Why Clutter-free Christmas gifts?

 - Concert Tickets.

-- A cute purse / wallet.
+- A cute purse/wallet.
 This is one I’d make sure they want or is returnable.

 - Ear Piercing or Earings.

-- High quality ear buds.
+- High-quality earbuds.
 Beats by Dr Dre have great reviews.

 - PlayStation / Xbox games.

 - Skip gifts and plan a family holiday – agree on a destination everyone would like.
+(My vote is still for Disney.)

-Other clutter free Christmas gifts suggestions for little people or teens?
+Other clutter-free Christmas gifts suggestions for little people or teens?
 I’d love to add to my list!
-Leave your ideas in the comments please!
+Leave your ideas in the comments, please!